Matthew Holness: Career

-In 2002, Holness played the role of Simon, an arrogant and sarcastic computer technician in series two of The Office.
+He played the role of Simon, an arrogant and sarcastic computer technician in series two of The Office, which aired in 2002.
 About the same time, he appeared in the comedy stage play The Mighty Boosh, filling the role of Bob Fossil while regular cast member Rich Fulcher was overseas.

-In 2004, the character of Garth Marenghi transferred to television in the Channel 4 horror comedy Garth Marenghi's Darkplace.
-Despite critical acclaim and a later cult following, the series suffered from relatively low ratings when first broadcast.
+In 2004, the character of Garth Marenghi transferred to television with the Channel 4 horror comedy Garth Marenghi's Darkplace.
+Despite critical acclaim and later, a cult following, the series suffered from relatively low ratings when first broadcast.

-From 2004 to 2006, Holness played the character of Keith Bilk in the BBC Radio 4 series The Department.

-In 2006, the parody chat show Man to Man with Dean Learner appeared on Channel 4, with Holness playing a series of bizarre celebrity guests interviewed by a sleazy host, played by Ayoade.
-One of the guests was folk singer Merriman Weir, in which guise Holness also appeared in comedy clubs around Britain playing a guitar.

-In 2006, Holness appeared in the BBC Two comedy series Time Trumpet, a mock retrospective documentary set in the future.

 In 2009, he appeared in the Channel 4 sitcom Free Agents.

-In 2010, he played the part of a bandleader in Cemetery Junction, a comedy-drama film by Ricky Gervais and Stephen Merchant.
+A year later he played the part of a bandleader in Cemetery Junction, a dramedy film by Ricky Gervais and Stephen Merchant.

 In 2011, he played a minor role in the first episode of the Channel 4 sitcom Friday Night Dinner.
-The same year, A Gun for George was released, a short film written and directed by Holness in which he plays an angry loner who writes pulp-fiction crime novels about a vigilante called The Reprisalizer, and he played the part of a smug lawyer in Life's Too Short, a sitcom starring Warwick Davis.
+The same year, "A Gun for George" was released.
+This was a short film written and directed by Holness in which he plays an angry loner who writes pulp-fiction crime novels about a vigilante called the Reprisalizer.
+He played the part of a smug lawyer in Life's Too Short, a sitcom starring Warwick Davis.

-In 2012, he wrote and directed a short film for Sky Arts' Playhouse Presents series entitled The Snipist, which depicted a dystopic alternative 1970s Britain stricken by rabies.
-Douglas Henshall starred, with John Hurt providing the voice of The Ministry.
+Holness wrote and directed a 2012 short film for Sky Arts' Playhouse Presents series entitled "The Snipist", which depicted a dystopian alternative 1970s Britain stricken by rabies.
+Douglas Henshall starred, with John Hurt providing the voice of the Ministry.